-If a student has special circumstances or the financial situation has changed since completing the Free Application for Federal Student Aid (FAFSA), the student should contact the Office of Financial Aid for additional information and instruction.
+If a student has special circumstances or the financial situation has changed since completing the Free Application for Federal Student Aid (FAFSA).
+Professional judgement can also be defined in specific circumstances.
+The student should contact the Office of Financial Aid for additional information and instruction.